usmansbk/blog-draft/markdowns/redux.md

 ### Pure Functions

+By definition, pure functions:

-- Returns the same result if the same arguments are passed
+- Return the same result if the same arguments are passed
-- Depend only on the arguments passed into them
+- Depend solely on the arguments passed into them
-- Do not produce any side effects, such as mutating external data or API requests
+- Do not produce any side effects, such as mutating external data or making API requests

-Our reducer function is not pure because it modifies the state each time it is called.
+Our reducer is not pure because it modifies the state each time it is called.
 We need our application to be as predictable as possible.

-Let us go ahead and convert our reducer to a pure function by returning a new state each time it is called instead of modifying the existing one.
+Let us go ahead and convert our reducer into a pure function by returning a new state each time an action is performed.

 ```js
 function todoReducer(todos, action) {